microsoft/OpenAIWorkshop/scenarios/incubations/copilot/README.md

 In this screen shot, each color (red/yellow) denotes a different topic which is handled by a different specialist agent transparently.

 ![multi-agent demo](media/demo_multi-agent.png)
+# [Advanced] Copilot version
+The copilot version of this solution ```copilot_v2`` demonstrate smart agent concept which is a kind of agent that can leverage other agents to help answer questions and use tools to create transactions.
+In this version, there are still a routing agent that delegate request to two specialist agents.
+One is the same RAG HR agent, another is a smart IT agent.
+The smart IT agent can work with other 2nd level specialists in each area of IT (Hardware, Software, OS) to answer end user's question.
+It can also interact with an ticket creation API to register support request.

 # Installation
 ## Open AI setup